osie78/Plot.ly--Belly-Button-Biodiversity/README.md

 * Another function was created to populate the dropdown menu that allows selecting each tested individual.

 ### The html file only works under a local server environment.
+A screenshot of the working page can be found in the images folder as "capture.png"